simoninireland/epydemic/doc/glossary.rst

       order from two possible sources: a random distribution that chooses an event based on their relative probability or rate; and any :term:`posted event` that has been scheduled.

+   SIS
+      A :term:`compartmened model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and then recover back to Susceptible.

+   SIR
+      A :term:`compartmened model of disease` where nodes go from being Susceptible to the disease, to Infected and able to infect others, and are then Removed and take no further part in the dynamics.

    stochastic process
       A process whose exact progression is determined by random variables drawn from particular probability distributions.